 By the Shores of Time

-It was in such cold nights that drove her to believe everything was but a fabrication.
+It was on such chilly nights that drove her to believe everything was but a fabrication.
 Yet the healing wound along her side reminded her all too well about the reality.
 What she sought through this pain was repentance.
-Witnessing Johnny’s passing weighed upon her, she bared no ill will toward him.
-She saw one of the many imperfect souls cast to the unforgiving new world.
+Witnessing Johnny’s death y her hands weighed upon her.
+She never had ill will toward him.
+He was one of the many imperfect souls cast into the unforgiving new world.

 “I probably shouldn’t have walked in on you like that,” he cleared his throat.

 “How many times have we—” she teased.